 Capillary blood sampling is a medical procedure aimed at assisting in patient diagnosis, maragement and treatment, and is increasingly used worldwide, in part because of the increasing availability of point-of-care testing.
 It is also frequently used to obtain small blood volumes for laboratory testing because it minimizes pain.
 The capillary blood sampling procedure can influence the quality of the sample as well as the accuracy of test results, hiphlighting the need for immediate, widespread standardization.
 A recent nationwide survey of policies and practice stated to capillary blood sampling in medical laboratories in Croatia has shown that capillary sampling procedures are not standardized and that only a small proportion of Croatian laboratories comply with guidelines from the Clinical Laboratory Standards Institute (CLS) or the World Health Organization (WHO).
-The aim of this document is to provide recommendations for capillary blood sampling.
-This document has been produced by the World Netating Group do existing available standards and recommendations (WHO Best Practices in Phlebotomy, CLS) GP42-A6 and CLSI C46-A2), which have been modified based on local logistical, cultural, legal and regulatory requirements.
-We hope that these recommendations will be a useful contribution to the standardization or capilarib Mod sampling in croatia.
+The aim of this document is to provide recommendations for capillary alaboratory Medicine.
+Our recommendations are based on existing available standards and recommendations (WHO Best Practices in Phiebotomy, CLS) GP42-A6 and CLS (26-A2), which have been modified based on local logistical, cultural, legal and regulatory requirements.
+We hope that these recommendations will be a useful contribution to the standardization or capillary blood sampling and requirements.
+We hope that these recommendations will be a useful contribution to the standardization or capillary blood sampling shore than the tradition of the standardization of capillary blood sampling shore the standardization or capillary blood sampling shore the standardization for the standardization for the standardization or capillary blood sampling the tradition for the standardization or capillary blood sampling the standardization for the standardization or capillary blood sampling the standardization for the standardization or capillary blood sampling the standardization for the standardization or capillary blood sampling the standardization for the standardization ore

-Key words: recommendations; capillary blood; blood specimen collection; standardization; preanalytical phase patients in order to avoid the effects of blood volume reduction (2) and reduce the risk of anemia
+Key words: recommendations; capillary blood; blood specimen collection; standardization; preanalytical phas patients in order to avoid the effects of blood volume reduction (2) and reduce the risk of anemia